ISCDtoolbox/MPD/README.md

 	opt_mode 0

-for optimizing the hexahedral mesh or write
+for optimizing the hexahedral mesh (opt_mode -1 uses the shape gradient to add or remove boundary hexahedra; opt_mode -2 tries to add or remove exhaustively the boundary hexahedra).

+Write

 	opt_mode 1

-for optimizing the tetrahedral one. write
+for optimizing the tetrahedral one (opt_mode 2 performs Eulerian (level-set) perturbations; opt_mode 3 performs Lagrangian perturbations; opt_mode 4 defines the new domain as the positive part of the shape gradient of the previous domain in the optimization loop; should only be used for one iteration, very unstable mode, used to catch regions far from nuclei center with very low probability).

+Write

 	n_cpu 4

-for prescribing (for example) 4 threads during the execution of the mpdProgram
+for prescribing (for example) 4 threads during the execution of the mpdProgram.

+If no internal domain is precribed inside the mesh (or if no mesh is precribed), the ls_type keyword allows to define an initial cube (ls_type 0) or sphere (ls_type 1) defined by its center
+(ls_x, ls_y, and ls_z keywords) and size/radius (ls_r keyword).

-Finally, in order to launch mpdProgram the line command syntax is the following (we assume you are in the outputFiles directory)
+Finally, in order to launch the mpdProgram, the line command syntax is the following:

 	./*/mpdProgram *.info

-and checks if it works
+where the * symbol must be change depending on your where is located your mpdProgram and what is the name of your *.info file.

-The documentation can be generated with doxygen and the Doxyfile in the source/mpd/documentation directory.
+The documentation of the mpd code can be generated with doxygen and the Doxyfile in the source/mpd/documentation/ directory.
 Otherwise, an html version can be found online at

 http://pelikano.free.fr/mpd/

-Informations required (remove all underscore symbols '_' below ):
+Some informations are required (remove all underscore symbols '_' below):

 m_p_d_U_s_e_r